Tene21/Twitchcord/README.md

 {
 	"users": [{
 		"user_name": "ExampleUser",
-		"timestamp": "The start time of the latest stream, in ISO8601 format: YYYY-MM-DDTHH:MM:SS.000Z", "game": "The game being played as of the latest alert" }]
+		"timestamp": "The start time of the latest stream, in ISO8601 format: YYYY-MM-DDTHH:MM:SSZ", "game": "The game being played as of the latest alert", "game_changed_count": "The number of times the game has been changed in one stream" }]
 }
 ```